L3P

 However, I ran into a bug in POV-Ray: the disc object did not render correctly.
 I made a request to comp.graphics.rendering.raytracing and Vahur Krouverk from Estonia was very helpful and examined the POV source code (which is public available) and pointed out the bug ("matrix transformation for disc does not modify disc's normal vector and therefore it gets coloured differently") which was reported to the POV-Ray development team.
 The error has been fixed in v3.1, but to support older versions L3P can also use a very thin cylinder rather than the disc.

 There is one drawback using the primitive substitution.
 Some complex parts interface the primitives by drawing triangles and quads up to the edges of the primitives.
 When a 16-edged cylinder is then replaced by a perfectly round cylinder, you get "holes" in the part.
-E.g. the 6246d Minifig Tool Box Wrench:
+E.g. the 3482 Wheel Centre Large:

 Finishes